marlek/dotfiles/README.md

 dotfiles
 ========

 These are some settings and configurations that make my life easier.
 I've gathered these from different sources over time, so I can't give much credit.
-Here's a good repo if you want to take this more seriously: [https://github.com/holman/dotfiles](https://github.com/holman/dotfiles)
+If you want to get more serious about dotfiles, here's the ultimate source of information: [http://dotfiles.github.io/](http://dotfiles.github.io/)

 Anyway, you can use these scripts however you prefer.
 Here's how I make the best use of them: